skycaptain/openexr-matlab/README.md

 # OpenEXR for Matlab

 ### Note
 This is a modified mirror repository for the OpenEXR-Bindings from *HDRITools - High Dynamic Range Image Tools*.
 The original code is either incompatible or hard to compile with the latest versions of OpenEXR and mex, so we modified and cleaned-up their code to be hassle-free compatible with the latest versions of MATLAB, Xcode and the OpenEXR-Library.
+The bindings were tested with OSx 10.9+, MATLAB 2014a 8.3.0+, Xcode 5+ and OpenEXR 2.0.0+.

 The original code can be obtained at [https://bitbucket.org/edgarv/hdritools/](https://bitbucket.org/edgarv/hdritools/).
 The original copyright remains to Jinwei Gu and Edgar Velazquez-Armendariz.